jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ---
 layout: post
-title: "Jesse's Guide to the ACT®"
+title: "Guide to the ACT®"
 date: 2022-08-10T11:00:00-04:00
-description: "20 pgs"
+description: "Comprehensive guide for the ACT, including how to study and specific tips for the test.
+Back and heavily improved after being taken down due to copyright strike."
 categories: act
 giscus_comments: true
 related_posts: true